 You can even make a list of all the experiences you can remember.
 This will help make your decision easier.
 Have you stepped up and calmed a situation that was almost boiling over?
 Have you taken charge of a project and ensured it stayed on track?
 Have you been taught a new technology or strategy at work?
 All these show varying levels of leadership and should be included in your list.

 Bear in mind that these leadership experiences do not have to be work-related.
 You can list experiences in sports, volunteering, travel, and more.
 After making this list, you can then proceed to the next step.

 From your list of leadership experiences, you can select a relevant experience to share with the interviewers when asked to describe your leadership experience.

 Before you choose a relevant leadership experience from the ones on your list, you have to determine what leadership means to you.
 There is no particular way to describe leadership because leadership means different things to different people.

 You have to search and come to terms with what leadership means to you.
 Consider the kind of leader you are or the type you want to be.
 This would be your guide to selecting the most suitable experience to use.

 Bear in mind that while selecting the experience based on the type of leader you are or want to be, you also have to include the idea of the type of leadership role you may require.
 With all these in mind, you can choose a relevant leadership experience to share.

 Select a recent experience if you can while ensuring that you have a story with an impressive result.
 These would make the experience exciting and powerful.

-Bonus Read: 5 Best High Income Skills To Learn in 2021
+Bonus Read: 5 Best High Income Skills To Learn

 Use the S.T.A.R Technique